 Teens now have more braces options than ever!
 From traditional braces with fun colors, to clear braces with a less visible appearance, your braces can help you express your personality while you’re straightening your teeth!

 Braces are not just for kids!
-Adults are great candidates for orthodontic treatment.
+Adult braces are a great orthodontic treatment option.
 Whether you have had braces in the past or you are looking into treatment for the first time, your smile is in great hands with Smile Doctors.

 How Much Do Braces Cost?